Trip created by Patricia Doe

 Your guide will provide a fascinating insight into the rich cultural and geological history of this spectacular landscape, and help you spot wildlife, such as kestrels, sparrow hawks, foxes and red deer.
 Throw in a few colourful local characters that we’re bound to meet along the way and you have the perfect hiking vacation in Ireland.

-Starting in the bustling town of Killarney, we’ll explore the backcountry of Killarney National Park where your Ring of Kerry hiking tour will begin.
-Hiking the wilder sections of the famed Kerry Way, we’ll meander solemn forests and quiet lakesides home to Killarney’s red deer while drinking in breathtaking panoramas.
-In the evening, head back to Killarney for a chance to tap your foot to some traditional Irish pub music!
-(D)
+The bustling town of Killarney makes for a perfect jumping off point to explore the backcountry of Killarney National Park and the Ring of Kerry.
+Hiking the wilder sections of the famed Kerry Way, we’ll meander solemn forests, crashing waterfalls and quiet lakesides home to Killarney’s red deer while drinking in breathtaking panoramas.
+In the evening, head back to Killarney for a hearty dinner and the chance to tap your foot to some traditional Irish pub music!
+(L,D)

 The desolate wilderness of Mangerton Mountain is a perfect introduction of the terrain to come.
 Enjoy spell-bounding views over the MacGillycuddy Reeks mountains before exploring the evocatively-named Devil’s Punchbowl, a glacially-formed corrie lake.
 Legend has it, a monster is said to have been banished by a saint into a watery grave so be on the lookout!
 (B,L)